 Pit and fissure and occlusal caries are generally the same.
 The latter refers to the biting surface of the posterior teeth.
 Pits and fissures are found on this surface, with some extension to the cheek and tongue sides.

-A good preventative method is a dental sealant.
-A thin coating is placed in those nooks and crannies to avoid having food getting stuck there.
-The layer bonds to the teeth.
+A good preventive method is dental sealants.
+A thin coating is applied to those nooks and crannies to prevent food from getting stuck—the coating bonds to the teeth.

 Root caries

-If decay happens below the gumline it is considered root decay.
-This is a dangerous type of cavity, as it happens on the cementum.
+If decay happens below the gumline, it is considered root decay.
+This is a dangerous type of cavity because it occurs in the cementum.
 This is softer, thinner, and more vulnerable than enamel.

-Decay can reach the pulp sooner than if the cavity had started on enamel.
+Decay can reach the pulp sooner than if the cavity had started in the enamel.
 Root caries are common among patients with receding gums and in the elderly.
 They develop twice as fast as cavities in other areas of the tooth.

 Tooth decay stages